Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 3. In the file in your code where you want to use this variable, add an import statement at the top of the file `import Constants from 'expo-constants'`
 4. In the same file, at the place in the code where you want to use the variable, you can access your variable with e.g. `Constants.expoConfig?.extra?.amazingApiKey` (note: Typescript considers that the value of this could be `undefined`, so you may need to handle that possibility)

+### Expo config file

+The `app/app.config.ts` file contains some configuration settings for the Expo CLI.
+In some Expo documentation you might see references to updating a `config.json` file -- this is the same thing, we just store it in `app.config.ts` because it's more flexible (e.g. we can insert environment variables into it when the app is built and deployed).

 ### Expo known issues

 - **If the app on your phone isn't showing the latest changes in your code** first you could try reloading it -- while viewing the app in Expo Go, shake your phone and it should show you some options include 'Reload'
 - **Sometimes the dev server loses connection with your phone** in which case you can try restarting Expo in your terminal -- press Ctrl+C to stop it, then run `npm start` again
 - **If you're still having problems not seeing changes you have made on your phone** instead of `npm start` try `npm run start-clear-cache` (this does the same thing but also clears the Expo cache, so it'll be slower to load, but should force any changes to come through)
-- **Previewing the app in Expo Go, it doesn't pick up the colour mode set on your phone** (we need to check, but assume this shouldn't be an issue when the app is built and deployed).
-For testing purposes you can manually set dark/light mode on the Settings screen.

 ## NativeBase